ENUM is a string object with a value

 The index of the

-The term “index” here refers only to position within the list of enumeration values.
+The term “index” here refers to a position within the list of enumeration values.
 It has nothing to do with table indexes.

 For example, a column specified as

-'three') can have any of the values shown here.
-The
+'Venus', 'Earth') can have any of the values shown

 Trailing spaces are automatically deleted from